open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 status:
   compliant: Compliant
   conditions:
+    - lastTransitionTime: '2024-04-09T14:41:44Z'
+      message: CatalogSource was found
+      reason: CatalogSourcesFound
+      status: 'False'
+      type: CatalogSourcesUnhealthy
+    - lastTransitionTime: '2024-04-09T14:42:11Z'
+      message: ClusterServiceVersion - install strategy completed with no errors
+      reason: InstallSucceeded
+      status: 'True'
+      type: ClusterServiceVersionCompliant
+    - lastTransitionTime: '2024-04-09T14:42:11Z'
+      message: >-
+        Compliant; the policy spec is valid, the policy does not specify an OperatorGroup but one already exists in the namespace - assuming that OperatorGroup is correct, the Subscription matches what is required by the policy, no InstallPlans requiring approval were found, ClusterServiceVersion - install strategy completed with no errors, All operator Deployments have their minimum availability, CatalogSource was found
+      reason: Compliant
+      status: 'True'
+      type: Compliant
-    - lastTransitionTime: "2023-07-14T07:34:28Z"
+    - lastTransitionTime: '2024-04-09T14:42:10Z'
-      message: All operator Deployments have their minimum availability.
+      message: All operator Deployments have their minimum availability
       reason: DeploymentsAvailable
-      status: "True"
-      type: Compliant
-    - lastTransitionTime: "2023-07-11T14:58:54Z"
-      message: all available catalogsources are healthy
-      reason: AllCatalogSourcesHealthy
-      status: "False"
-      type: CatalogSourcesUnhealthy
-    - lastTransitionTime: "2023-07-11T14:59:06Z"
-      reason: RequiresApproval
-      status: "True"
-      type: InstallPlanPending
-    - lastTransitionTime: "2023-07-14T07:34:28Z"
-      message: All operator Deployments have their minimum availability.
-      reason: MinimumReplicasAvailable
-      status: "True"
+      status: 'True'
-      type: DeploymentsAvailable
+      type: DeploymentCompliant
+    ...
   relatedObjects:
     - compliant: Compliant
       object:
         apiVersion: operators.coreos.com/v1alpha1
-        kind: Subscription
+        kind: CatalogSource
         metadata:
-          name: my-operator
+          name: redhat-operators
-          namespace: own-namespace
+          namespace: openshift-marketplace
-      reason: Resource created
+      reason: Resource found as expected
+      cluster: local-cluster
-    - compliant: NonCompliant
+    - compliant: Compliant
       object:
         apiVersion: operators.coreos.com/v1alpha1
-        kind: InstallPlan
+        kind: ClusterServiceVersion
         metadata:
-          name: install-ww7c2
+          name: quay-operator.v3.10.4
-          namespace: own-namespace
+          namespace: openshift-operators
+      properties:
+        uid: 0fdb6c2d-f37a-4bf8-be0a-a6ffbd6a397d
-      reason: InstallPlan not approved
+      reason: InstallSucceeded
+      cluster: local-cluster
     - compliant: Compliant
       object:
         apiVersion: apps/v1
         kind: Deployment
         metadata:
-          name: my-operator
+          name: quay-operator.v3.10.4
-          namespace: own-namespace
+          namespace: openshift-operators
+      properties:
+        uid: 5f390b4b-4576-4f59-a89c-46c35a6d64d8
       reason: Deployment Available
+      cluster: local-cluster
+    - compliant: Compliant
+      object:
+        apiVersion: operators.coreos.com/v1alpha1
+        kind: Subscription
+        metadata:
+          name: quay-operator
+          namespace: openshift-operators
+      properties:
+        createdByPolicy: true
+        uid: 8f8d438b-f62a-4966-ad1e-67edf1181c58
+      reason: Resource found as expected
+      cluster: local-cluster
     ...
 ```

 As required for all policies, there is a `status.compliant` field for the overall status.
 The status
 will also have a `conditions` section, which includes the conditions from the Subscription, such as
-"InstallPlanPending", as well a condition "DeploymentsAvailable" which will reflect whether all of
+"CatalogSourcesUnhealthy", as well a condition "DeploymentCompliant" which will reflect whether all
-the related Deployments are available.
-It will also include a condition of type "Compliant", which
+of the related Deployments are available.
+It also includes a condition of type "Compliant", which
 has a status of "True" when the policy is Compliant.
 The reason and message will reflect the cause
 of the most recent compliance event that was emitted.

 There is also a `status.relatedObjects` for the OLM objects (CatalogSource, Subscription,
-InstallPlan, etc) related to this operator installation, and the Deployments and ServiceAccounts
+InstallPlan, etc) related to this operator installation, and the Deployment(s) for the operator.
-listed in the OperatorCondition.
-Each of those related objects has a `compliant` field, but a
+Each of those related objects has a `compliant` field, but it should be noted that a NonCompliant
-NonCompliant object will not necessarily cause the policy to become NonCompliant: for example if the
+object will not necessarily cause the policy to become NonCompliant: for example if the
 CatalogSource is unhealthy, `spec.statusConfig.catalogSourceUnhealthy` must be considered.
 The
 `reason` associated with each object is a brief human-readable explanation for the value of the
 `compliant` field.
 This matches the conventions of ConfigurationPolicy.